The Ultimate TI Calculator FAQ - Introduction

 What are "basic" and "asm" programs?
 What is the difference between them?

-"Basic" here refers to the built-in programming language of the calculator.
-This language is somewhat similar to the various "Basic" languages available for computers, and it's what the calculator's manual describes programming in.
+BASIC or TI-Basic refers to the built-in programming language of the calculator, which is described in the calculator manual.
+It is somewhat similar to the common BASIC programming languages on computers.
+TI-Basic is more advanced than the BASIC languages included with early 1980s home computers but it is less advanced than modern computer versions of BASIC.
 This language is easy to learn and use, but unfortunately is very slow.
-For very simple things such as a "quadratic formula" program, this langauge is adequate.
-However it lacks the performance for advanced math software, and also is too slow for most types of games (which must generally draw graphics and update the game state very quickly).
+It is adequate for a quadratic formular program or a guess the number game, but it lacks the performance for advanced math software, and also is too slow for most types of games (which must generally draw graphics and update the game state very quickly).

-Another langauge to program in is "asm" (assembly).
-When programming in assembly, you are actually writing the same code that the processor directly executes, unlike basic, in which the processor directly executes a different program, which "interprets" each statement in the basic program each time it has to be run.
-For this reason (and many others), programs written in assembly are much faster than basic programs.
+Another programming langauge is "asm" (assembly).
+When programming in assembly, you are actually writing the same code that the processor executes, unlike basic, in which the processor executes a different program, which "interprets" each statement in the basic program each time it has to be run.
+For this reason (among others), programs written in assembly are much faster than basic programs.
 Here is an a short example of assembly code (if you only want to run programs, you don't need to understand it; it's just here to give you an idea of the difference):

 ld hl,$fc00